sabyseth/LevelEditor/README.md

 # LevelEditor

 Commands CTRL + S To save

-q to increase level
+Q to increase level
-a decrees the level
+A decrees the level

+L To load